 More importantly, the above-mentioned WhatsApp policy has been customized to suit the privacy laws of a particular nation.
 So WhatsApp has made it mandatory for India and other countries to abide by their policy change(since we don’t have a Privacy Law in place right now).
 But at the same time, WhatsApp has even clarified that the European Countries are exempted from this policy.
 This relaxation to European Countries is given solely because they have a very strong privacy law-GDPR.

 Ever since WhatsApp has announced its new Privacy Policies for users to abide by, UK is the only region to still enjoy the relaxation.
 The only powerful reason being its privacy regulation named GDPR(General Data Protection Regulation).
-It gives their residents more control over their personal data and forces companies to make sure the way they collect, process, and store data are safe.
+It gives their residents more control over their personal data and forces companies to make sure the way they collect, process, and store data is safe.

 All the companies that collect more than the allowed data are bound to be fined heavily.
 Only essential data is allowed to be collected by the companies.
 Any company that disobeys GDPR Regulations is fined a huge amount of € 20 million or 4% of the annual global turnover of the company.
 Many tech giants including Facebook and Google have faced huge penalties in the past as a consequence of violating the GDPR.